apelegri/wechat-mini-program-wiki/README.md

 })
 ```

-Now that we have an image on the page let's save the image from the mini-program to current user album by longtapping the image.
+Now that we have an image on the page let's save the image from the mini-program to current user album by long tapping the image.

-**`Code snippet "longtap the image to save it in user abum" example.`**
+**`Code snippet "long tap the image to save it within user album" example.`**

 ```html
 <!-- .wxml -->